top of page

 11. Gihon Spring

-• Jerusalem’s main water source
+• Jerusalem’s primary water source

 • King Solomon was anointed here, along with many other kings